velyan/Mark/README.md

 ### Why?
 If you would like to organize your code with MARK comments, this will save you some time.
-Mark automatically generates comments from any class, struct, protocol or extension declaration in the current file.
+Mark automatically generates comments from any class, struct, enum, protocol or extension declaration in the current file.

 ### Installation Guide (Xcode 8 / OSX 10.11+)